Projection Sparse Principal Component Analysis: an efficient least squares method

 \section{Introduction}

-Data dimensionality reduction methods approximate a set of variables on a lower dimensional space.
-Principal components analysis (PCA) is the oldest and most popular of these methods.
-Given the measurements of $p$ variables (or features) on $n$ subjects (or objects) the principal components (PCs) are the linear combinations of the variables that best approximate the data on an orthogonal subspace with respect to the least squares criterion (LS) \citep{pea}.
+Principal components analysis (PCA) is the oldest and most popular data dimensionality reduction method used to approximate a set of variables in a lower dimensional space \cite{pea}.
+Effective use of the method can approximate a large number of variables by a few linear combinations of them, called principal components (PCs).
+PCA has been extensively used over the past century and in recent times the interest in this method has surged, due to the availability of very large datasets.
+Applications of PCA include the analysis of gene expression analysis, market segmentation, handwriting classification, image recognition, and other types of data.

-The PCs are difficult to interpret and not informative on important features of the dataset because they are combinations of all the observed variables, as already pointed out by \citet{jef}.
-Sparse principal components analysis (SPCA) is a variant of PCA in which the components computed are combinations of just a few of the observed variables.
+PCs are usually difficult to interpret and not informative on important features of the dataset because they are combinations of all the observed variables, as already pointed out by \citet{jef}.
+A common approach used to increase their interpretability is to threshold the coefficients of the combinations defining the PCs, which are called loadings.
+That is, variables corresponding to loadings that are lower than a given threshold are ignored.
+However, this practice can give misleading results \citep{jol} and the retained variables can be highly correlated among themselves.
+This means that the variables included in the interpretation actually carry similar information.

+In recent years a large number of methods for sparse principal components analysis (SPCA) have been proposed; see, e.g., \citep{jol00, mog, zou, sri, she, wan}.
+These methods compute solutions in which some of the coefficients to be estimated are equal to zero.
+In addition to increased interpretability of the results, sparse methods are recommended under the sparsity principle \citep{has}.

+Conventional SPCA methods replace the ordinary PCs with PCs of subsets (blocks) of variables.
+The resulting sparse PCs (SPCs) are combinations of only a few of the observed variables.